WentaoZhan1998/geospaNN/README.md

 ## Citation
 Please cite the following paper when you use **geospaNN**:

 > Zhan, Wentao, and Abhirup Datta.
 "Neural networks for geospatial data."
-Journal of the American Statistical Association Theory and Methods (2024, in press) arXiv preprint arXiv:2304.09157
+Journal of the American Statistical Association just-accepted (2024): 1-21.

 ## References

 Datta, Abhirup, Sudipto Banerjee, Andrew O. Finley, and Alan E. Gelfand.
 "Hierarchical nearest-neighbor Gaussian process models for large geostatistical datasets."
 Journal of the American Statistical Association 111, no. 514 (2016): 800-812. [link](https://www.tandfonline.com/doi/full/10.1080/01621459.2015.1044091)

 Zhan, Wentao, and Abhirup Datta.
 "Neural networks for geospatial data."
-Journal of the American Statistical Association Theory and Methods (2024, in press) arXiv preprint arXiv:2304.09157 [link](https://arxiv.org/abs/2304.09157)
+Journal of the American Statistical Association just-accepted (2024): 1-21.